-As the Dutch housing market continues to show signs of improvment, expats should weight the benefits of buying a Dutch property and securing a Dutch mortgage in a country where home-ownership is the norm, with owner-occupied properties making up some 60 percent of the total housing stock.
+As the Dutch housing market continues to show signs of improvement, independent mortgage broker Expat Mortgages advises expats to weigh the benefits of buying a Dutch property and securing a Dutch mortgage in a country where home-ownership is the norm, with owner-occupied properties making up some 60% of the total housing stock.

 - Your maximum mortgage amount is not only be based on the LTV ratio but also your income.
 From 2017, the income of your partner will have a greater effect in determining your loan maximum limit, increasing your buying capabilities as a couple.

-- In 2017, the government-set mortgage limit will be reduced by 1 percentage point to 101 percent of the property purchase price; although, while this is the legal limit, most banks are still reluctant to offer more than 80–90 percent of the property value.
+- From 2017, the government-set mortgage limit was reduced by 1 percentage point to 101% of the property purchase price; although, banks typically charge an extra interest rate of 0.5% if a mortgage is higher than 80–90% of the property value.

-Should you rent or buy a propery in the Netherlands?
+Should you rent or buy a property in the Netherlands?

 There are no formal restrictions for non-Dutch citizens buying Dutch property or applying for a Dutch mortgage.
-However, if you are relatively new to a job or area, self-employed, on a low income or of a non-EU nationality, these may be red flags to banks in the Netherlands, much like anywhere else, particularly following the global financial crisis.
+However, if you are relatively new to a job or area, self-employed, on a low income or of a non-EU nationality, these may result in a stricter lending criteria.

 Each bank has different requirements but as a rule, if you’re from the EU, they will probably expect you to have a valid passport, have lived in the Netherlands for at least six months, have a citizen service number (BSN) and have permanent employment in the Netherlands.
-You may need to pay a deposit and be limited to a maximum mortgage of 90 percent of the property value, although the Netherlands does allow mortgages of the full value of a property.
-If you’re from outside of the EU you may additionally need to prove that your residence permit can be extended.
+You may need to pay a deposit and be limited to a maximum mortgage of 90% of the property value, although the Netherlands does allow mortgages of the full value of a property.

-As a rough guideline you can borrow up to five times your gross salary, although dual-income households can typically borrow more.
-There is no mandatory minimum deposit, and in 2016 a mortgage can cover up to 102 percent of the purchase price of the property (to be reduced by 1 percent per annum until it reaches 100 percent in 2018), although more than 80–90 percent is rare.
+As a rough guideline, you can borrow up to five times your gross salary, although dual-income households can typically borrow more.
+There is no mandatory minimum deposit, and in 2017 a mortgage can cover up to 101% of the purchase price of the property (to be reduced by 1 percentage point per annum until it reaches 100% in 2018).
 New laws introduced in 2016 mean that owners of energy-neutral homes will qualify for higher mortgages.

 If you can’t repay your mortgage loan, your home will be at risk of seizure.
 Therefore, it is advised to assess the monthly repayments required by your preferred plan, and determine whether you can afford them.